pekka1234/ImageGenerator/README.md

 ## How to use it?

-Note: When black & white images are explained, there will be given some extra general info too, because color image explanation just include how they are diferent from the black & white images, so read black & white explanations first.
+Note: When black & white images are explained, there will be given some extra general info too, because color image explanation just includes how they are diferent from the black & white images, so read black & white explanations first.

 ### Creating black & white images by a manually typed order